 Now that you are in your third trimester, you may have read up on everything about labour.
 You’ve probably taken all the classes to prepare for the big day.
 And you’ve armed yourself with knowledge of real-life delivery experiences.
-But no class or book can prepare you for the phenomenon of shaking during pregnancy, just before labour and after you give birth, too.
+But no class or book can prepare you for the phenomenon of shaking during pregnancy.
+Shivering before labor and after delivery is a part of the childbirth experience.

-Almost all women experience uncontrollable shivering or shaking during pregnancy before they give birth.
+Almost all women experience uncontrollable shivering before labor.
 This can happen irrespective of your birth plan.

-Shaking during pregnancy are a result of your fluctuating hormones.
+Shaking during pregnancy is a result of your fluctuating hormones.
 Subtle shifts in hormone levels can create various physical and psychological responses in the body.
 And this is exactly what happens during delivery.

 To understand why you experience shaking during pregnancy before labour, let’s first understand the process of labour.
 Typically, there are three stages of active labour.

 - First stage: This stage begins with the onset of true labour.
 You may experience contractions and will be dilated to almost 10 centimetres.
 This is the active part of labour and your contractions last from 60 to 90 seconds.
 They come regularly, each after two minutes.

 - Second stage: In this stage, you experience actual childbirth and push the baby out.
 Or you are administered a caesarean section.
 Many women even experience nausea and vomiting in this transition phase, whether or not they have been given anaesthesia.
 This is also the hardest stage of labour.

 - Third stage: During the third and final stage, your placenta comes out.
 Basically, your body clears out everything inside of you once the baby is out.